Pozitivna geografija: "Tekila - Gerila"

 "At the time, there was a lot of talking about Sandinistas, a lot of fuss in Colombia, Peru [...]
 For me, 'Tekila - Gerila' was a nice way of seeing those things.
 Besides, I wanted a good excuse to do Latin music."

-Marlena
+"Marlena"

 "At the time I loved Lou Reed, and that sort of rock, and 'Marlena' sounded good with Marlene Dietrich.
-We had 'Berlin', so let's have Marlena."
+So, since we already had 'Berlin', let's also have Marlena."

 "Kosooka"

 "Exotic.
 We wanted to have that to.
 It's the only song I'm not satisfied with.
 Back then, I thought I was so smart, so I thought you could make a song with only one chord, E sharp.
 [Kornelije] Bata [Kovač] asked me 'Can't we use couple more chords', and I was like 'No, no, no!
 This is great, we're gonna do something completely minimalistic'."

 "Tamara"

-"'Tamara' had been written before I went to Russia.
-I have made a lot of mistakes.
-Neva and Hermitage are in Leningrad, and Bolshoi Theatre in Moscow.
-Tamara couldn't live in both Leningrad and Moscow.
-The Russians didn't complain, they thought it was cute. [ Dušan Mihajlović ] Spira thought we could find a chick to say something, anything, in Russian.
-But we couldn't find one with a good accent. [...]
-Spira remembered that the report about the water level is read in Russian on the radio, every day.
-So we recorded the chick on the radio reading a water level report!
-So in 'Tamara' you can hear that the Danube is this high at Bezdan, and that high at some other spot."
+"'Tamara' had been written way before I would eventually visit Russia.
+I made a lot of [geographical] mistakes in the lyrics.
+Neva and Hermitage are in Leningrad, and Bolshoi Theatre is in Moscow.
+Tamara couldn't possibly live in both Leningrad and Moscow.
+The Russians didn't complain, though, they thought it was cute.
+Spira thought we could find a [local] chick to say something, anything, in Russian.
+But we couldn't find one with a good enough accent. [...]
+Spira then remembered that river level reports on [Serbian] radio are read out in Russian (among other languages), every day.
+So we recorded the radio announcer chick reading a water level report!
+So in 'Tamara' you can hear that 'the Danube is this high at Bezdan, and that high at some other spot'."